qmacro/qmacro.github.io/_posts/2020-04-05-initial-pi-configuration-via-ansible.markdown

 ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```

-Trying the playbook again, we don't get a problem with the inability of `ssh` to authenticate the Pi hosts' keys; instead.
-Great.
+Trying the playbook again, we don't get a problem with the inability of `ssh` to authenticate the Pi hosts' keys.
+Great!
 But this just reveals the next problem, which again we can learn from:

 ```
 -> ansible-playbook -i inventory main.yml